What Can Be Computed Locally Revisited: First-Order Logic on Sparse Graphs in Distributed Computing: Introduction

-Within the sparsity theory, a crucial role is assigned to the graph classes of \emph{bounded expansion}.
-Intuitively, a graph class~$\mathcal{G}$ has bounded expansion if there exists a function $f:\mathbb{N}\to \mathbb{N}$ such that, for every $G\in \mathcal{G}$, and any $r\geq 0$, every minor~$H$ of~$G$ obtained by contracting disjoint subgraphs of radius at most~$r$ is $f(r)$-degenerate (i.e., every subgraph of $H$ has a vertex of degree at most~$f(r)$).
-Bounded expansion can be thought of as strengthened degeneracy, which must persist even after performing ``local minor operations''.
-For instance, the aforementioned graph class containing every graph obtained from a complete graph by subdividing every edge once is not of bounded expansion.

 Graph classes with bounded expansion form a rich graph family (see Figure~\ref{fig:graphclasse}).
-For instance, the class of planar graphs, the class of graphs with bounded genus, the class of graphs of bounded degree, and the class of minor-free graphs and topologically minor-free graphs are all of bounded expansion, as well as sparse Erdős–Rényi graphs (a.a.s.).
+For instance, the class of planar graphs, the class of graphs with bounded genus, the class of graphs of constant maximum degree~$\Delta$, and the class of minor-free graphs and topologically minor-free graphs are all of bounded expansion, as well as sparse Erdős–Rényi graphs (a.a.s.).
 Moreover, \cite{DemaineRRVSS19} demonstrated that many network models (e.g., stochastic block models) exhibit bounded expansion for some ranges of parameters, and these findings are even supported with empirical measurements on a corpus of real-world networks.
 All these points make graph classes of bounded expansion quite attractive from both conceptual and practical perspectives.
-In particular, it has already driven major advances in model checking~\cite{DvorakKT13}, parameterized complexity~\cite{NesetrilM06}, kernelization \cite{drange2016kernelization,eickmeyer2017neighborhood} and approximation algorithms~\cite{Har-PeledQ17}.